runemadsen/rune.plugin.js/README.md

 rune-plugin test node
 ```

-This will run the specs in a browser on localhost:8888/browser_test.html
+This will run the specs in a browser.

 ```
 rune-plugin test browser